michstmatt/Xamarin.Forms-MSU-Cafeteria/README.md

 			// Navigation logic here
 		};

-8. To navigate, all we have to do is use the `Navigation.PushAsync`method, coupled with an instance of the `TodoDetailPage`.
-When done, your `TodoPage.xaml.cs` should look something like this:
+8. To navigate, all we have to do is use the `Navigation.PushAsync`method, coupled with an instance of the `CafeteriaMenuPage`.
+When done, your `CafeteriaPage.xaml.cs` should look something like this:

 		using System;
 		using System.Collections.Generic;